Soviet Tu-22 Blinder in 1/72 scale: modelling report using the ESCI kit by Meindert de Vreeze

 The Blinder appeared in various versions.
 ESCI from Italy issued a kit back in 1982, together with a "Backfire" kit.
 This was quite welcome as Soviet aircraft kits of such a large subject were at the time quite rare.

-The ESCI model is in-accurate in dimensional sense.
-As no accurate information was available at the time, ESCI had to use some basic information only which resulted in a number of big errors in the kit.
+The ESCI model is unfortunately quite in-accurate in dimensional sense.
+I presume that as no accurate information was available at the time, so ESCI had to use some basic information only which resulted in a number of big errors in the kit.

 section onf the undercarriage doors.
 Also, the "cano's" were sanded to